iamsharkawy/Books-Library/README.md

 # About The Project
-> Books-Library is a fully responsive Angular application
+> Books-Library is a fully responsive Angular application showing book cards with book 📚 info on each card have a book details separate view and have an author view with the author details

 ## Technologies used
 - Angular